 Accounts Receivable consists primarily of investment banking fees and expense reimbursements charged to our clients.
 We record accounts receivable, net of any allowance for credit losses, when relevant revenue recognition criteria has been achieved and payment is conditioned on the passage of time.
 We maintain an allowance for credit losses to provide coverage for estimated losses from our client receivables.
-We adopted Accounting Standards Update ("ASU") No. 2016-13 "Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13") on January 1, 2020, using a modified retrospective method of transition.
-We recorded a cumulative-effect adjustment to decrease retained earnings by \$1.3 million as of January 1, 2020.
-Following the adoption of ASU 2016-13, we determine the adequacy of the allowance by estimating the probability of loss based on our analysis of historical credit loss experience of our client receivables, and taking into consideration current market conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
+In accordance with ASC 326, "Financial Instruments - Credit Losses", we determine the adequacy of the allowance by estimating the probability of loss based on our analysis of historical credit loss experience of our client receivables, and taking into consideration current market conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
 We have determined that long-term forecasted information is not relevant to our fee receivables, which are primarily short-term.
 We update our average credit loss rates periodically and maintain a quarterly allowance review process to consider current factors that would require an adjustment to the credit loss allowance.
 In addition, we periodically perform a qualitative assessment to monitor risks associated with current and forecasted conditions that may require an adjustment to the expected credit loss rates.
 Expected credit losses for newly recognized financial assets and changes to expected credit losses during the period are recognized in earnings.

-Our receivables collection periods generally are within 90 days of invoice, with the exception of placement fees, which are generally collected within 180 days of invoice, and fees related to private funds capital raising and certain fees related to the private capital businesses, which are collected in a period exceeding one year.
+Our receivables collection periods generally are within 90 days of invoice, with the exception of placement fees, which are generally collected within 180 days of invoice, and certain fees related to private funds capital raising and the private capital businesses, a portion of which may be collected in a period exceeding one year.
 The collection period for restructuring transaction receivables may exceed 90 days.
 Receivables that are collected in a period exceeding one year are reflected in Other Assets on the Consolidated Statements of Financial Condition.